The Philharmonic Audio, BMR Philharmonitor by Dennis Murphy

 - 2 x Scan-Speak, 18W8545-1 Paper-carbon cone woofer

 - 2 x Inductors specified by Dennis

-- 2 x Sand-cast Resistors – or upgrade
+- 2 x Sand-cast Resistors – or choose your favorite brand

 - Directions and build plans